aromajoin/raspbian-http-devops/README.md

 For now, you can run these scripts just like normal linux command.

+## Deploy Java web application

+1. Setup Jetty application server

+2. Install Java web app on Jetty server

+## Usages

+Access via SSH, then log in Raspbian OS as default user `pi:raspberry`

-In case of setting up WiFi at the first time.
+**In case of setting up Wi-Fi at the first time.**

 ### Configure Wi-Fi Network